yonromai/annoy-java/DEPLOYING.md

 If you get:

 `[ERROR] Failed to execute goal org.apache.maven.plugins:maven-deploy-plugin:2.7:deploy [...]
-ReasonPhrase: Unauthorized`, you've probably not set your env variables (or `settings.xml`) correctly.
+ReasonPhrase: Unauthorized`, you've probably not set your env variables correctly.

 ## Deploying releases to mvn central

-You need GPG key set up on the machine you're deploying from.
+In addition to the Sonatype user & password, you need a GPG key set up on the machine you're deploying from.
 Getting a new key is easy, [here are some instructions](http://central.sonatype.org/pages/working-with-pgp-signatures.html).

-Once you've got that in place, you should be able to do deploy new releases:
+Once you've got that in place, you should be able to deploy a new releases:

 ```
 # make and deploy a relase